Marco-Cheng/marco-cheng.github.io/content/authors/admin/_index.md

 * #### RECENT HIGHLIGHTS

+  * [Jan 2023] I‘m fortunate to be selected as a participant in this year's TV program <Super Brain: Season 10> on Jiangsu channel (broadcast at 21:10 every Friday, Beijing time).
+Stay tuned for my performance!

   * [Oct 2022] I felt honored to receive this year's Scholarship for Comprehensive Excellence at Tsinghua University!

   * [Sep 2022] I felt honored and extremely excited to receive this year's [Yao Award](https://iiis.tsinghua.edu.cn/en/list-673-1.html) for my undergraduate achievements!